Generic Name: Arsenic Trioxide (AR se nik tri OKS id)

 - You will need an ECG before starting arsenic trioxide and during treatment.
 Talk with your doctor.

-- You will need your blood work checked before starting this medicine and during treatment.
+- You will need your blood work checked before starting arsenic trioxide and during treatment.
 Talk with your doctor.

 Uses of Arsenic Trioxide:

 - It is used to treat a type of leukemia.